-Anglo-Saxon Chronicle; contemporary

-Chronicon Æthelweardi; Æthelweard, c980

-Annales Cambriae; c990

-Libellus de Exordio; Simeon of Durham; c1110

-Chronicon ex Chronicis; John of Worcester, c1125

-Historia Anglorum; Henry of Huntingdon, c1129

-Gesta regum anglorum; William of Malmesbury, c1135

-Historia Regum; allegedly by Simeon of Durham; mid-12th century perhaps forged later

-Crowland Chronicle; Pseudo-Ingulf; allegedly before 1109, but

-Chronicle of Melrose; c1170

-Chronica magistri Rogeri de Hoveden; Roger de Hoveden; c1201

-Chronica de Mailros, e Codice Unico; c1270

-Annals of Ulster; compiled 16th century

-Annals of the Four Masters; compiled 17th century

-Annals of Clonmacnoise; compiled 17th century
+Anglo-Saxon Chronicle; contemporary (sometimes ASC below) Chronicon Æthelweardi; Æthelweard, c980 Annales Cambriae: c990 Libellus de Exordio; Simeon of Durham; c1110 Chronicon ex Chronicis; John of Worcester, c1125 Historia Anglorum; Henry of Huntingdon, c1129 Gesta regum anglorum; William of Malmesbury, c1135 Historia Regum; allegedly by Simeon of Durham; mid-12th century Crowland Chronicle; Pseudo-Ingulf; allegedly before 1109, but perhaps forged later Chronicle of Melrose; c1170 Chronica magistri Rogeri de Hoveden; Roger de Hoveden; c1201 Chronica de Mailros, e Codice Unico; c1270 Annals of Ulster; compiled 16th century Annals of the Four Masters; compiled 17th century Annals of Clonmacnoise; compiled 17th century explaining why Egil's Saga it is not describing Brunanburh but instead describes Æthelstan's 927 battle against King Constantine of Alba.
+It is dispiriting to lose Egil's Saga's battlefield location clues, but they were hinkypunks, leading the researcher astray.

-Most experts think that the best battlefield location clues are in Egil's Saga whose subject, Egill Skallagrimsson, is thought to have participated in the battle.
-Our paper 'Why Egil's Saga is not describing Brunanburh' - here - explains why Egil's Saga it is actually describing Æthelstan's 927 battle against King Constantine II of Alba.
-It is dispiriting to lose Egil's Saga's clues, but they were hinkypunks, leading the researcher astray.
-Happily, a reassessment of the other contemporary accounts, ignoring Egil's Saga, presents new battlefield candidates.
+Most experts think that the best Brunanburh battlefield location clues are in Egil's Saga.
+It is a biography of Egill Skallagrimsson who is thought to have participated in the battle.
+We have published a paper.1

+$^{^1\,}www.academia.edu/83623495/Why_Egils_Saga_is_not_describing_Brunanburh$

-We provide basic translations of what we believe to be the important accounts in chronological order in Appendix A. The Brunanburh Casebook has the most recent translations of all the contemporary accounts.
+We provide some translations of what we believe to be the important accounts in chronological order in Appendix A. The Brunanburh Casebook has translations of all the relevant contemporary accounts.

-William of Malmesbury's account is the only source of important events in the battle, including Æthelstan's delayed response, Æthelstan's deliberate retreat, the Bruneford battlefield name, and thus the ford battlefield location, the battlefield location 'far into England', and Olaf's nocturnal surprise attack on the English camp.
-It is unfortunate, then, that many historians distrust it.
+William of Malmesbury and Ingulf's accounts are the only source of some important events in the battle, including Æthelstan's delayed response, Æthelstan's deliberate retreat, the Bruneford battlefield name, and thus the ford battlefield location, the battlefield location 'far into England', and Olaf's nocturnal surprise attack on the English camp.
+It is unfortunate, then, that many historians distrust them.